Hchubin/NexPrimer/README.md

 # NexPrimer
-NexPrimer is a python package to design and validate Sensitive and Specific PCR primers, using new generation of algorithms
+NexPrimer is a python package to design and validate wide range of Sensitive and Specific PCR primers, using new generation of Intelligence algorithms